Three-Year Old Class

 Following the daily classroom routine, transitioning from one activity to another, and paying attention during group activities.

-The average class size for our Three Year Old Class is twelve children.
+The average class size for our Three Year Old Class is fifteen children.

 Yes, we always welcome new students throughout the school year based on available openings.

-We recognize and work with parents of children with food allergies.
+We recognize and work with parents of children with food allergies and/or dietary restrictions.

 Birthday and holiday snacks may include some sweet treats.